craigmckeachie/react-course/concepts/16-Hooks.md

 | Higher-Order Components, Render Props | Custom Hooks |

 ## useState

+The `useState` hook was covered earlier in the course in the **State** chapter.
+The examples below are just to review the concepts if needed.

 To understand the useState hook let's start at a class component that renders a counter.